Florida Department of Health in Monroe County

 - Avoiding close contact with people who are sick.

-- Employees who have symptoms of acute respiratory illness are recommended to stay home and not come to work until they are free of fever (100.4° F or greater using an oral thermometer), signs of a fever, and any other symptoms for at least 24 hours, without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants).
+- Employees who have symptoms of acute respiratory illness are recommended to stay home and not come to work until they are fever free (without the use of fever-reducing meds) for 24 hours, and have an overall improvement in symptoms.
 Employees should notify their supervisor and stay home if they are sick.

 What do I do if I think I’m sick with COVID-19?